UniMath/agda-unimath/src/foundation/existential-quantification.lagda.md

 The indexing $-1$ for the operator `∃₍₋₁₎` is part of a general scheme for operations of propositions and
 [truncated types](foundation-core.truncated-types.md).
-The existential `∃₍ₙ₎` will always take values in propositions regardless of this index, in contrast to the dependent sum `Σ₍ₙ₎`, which will take values in $n$-types.
+The existential `∃₍ₙ₎` will always have an underlying type which is a proposition irrespective of $n$, in contrast to the dependent sum `Σ₍ₙ₎`, which will in general be an $n$-type.

 ### Existential quantification of arbitrary type families